This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Does not protect against data corruption.
 If invalid data is written to your primary data store, all the replicas

-will end up with that data, too!
+will end up with that invalid data too!

 CPU and memory overhead.
 Replicating each change may slightly increase the database latency and use more CPU and

-memory at all times (whereas periodic snapshots only add overhead when the backup process is running).
+memory at all times (whereas periodic snapshots add overhead only when the backup process is running).

-Does not protect against inaccessible data, as typically, the replica uses the same encryption key as the
+Does not protect against inaccessible data, as the replica typically uses the same encryption key as the

 primary.